• Skip to primary navigation

 The sad thing is you probably aren’t even aware of how many times you say it.

 As women, we’re compulsive qualifiers – we diminish our very value by prefacing our opinions and ideas about them.
-This has a real effect on perceptions by others.
+This has a real effect on the perceptions of others.
 We’re seen as less capable, less confident – and not leader material.
 Then there’s the reverse girl apology: we apologize when someone else makes the mistake!
 I’ve actually apologized when someone bumped into me!
-And, how many times have we apologized unnecessarily when when we spoke up in a meeting?
+And, how many times have we apologized unnecessarily when we spoke up in a meeting?

 The list goes on and on.

-Of course we all make legitimate mistakes where we really should say “I’m sorry,” but women can go overboard with the apology.
+Of course, we all make legitimate mistakes where we really should say “I’m sorry,” but women can go overboard with the apology.
 More often than not it’s an unconscious habit that invalidates our opinion.

 I know you may have seen it already, but Pantene recently created a video called “Not sorry,” as part of a campaign series about women, impact and perceptions.
 (Even if you’ve seen it, it’s worth another look.)